MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-beta.md

 ## Understand beta changes

+The beta version of the Azure CLI supports all commands and will stay in sync with the current released version.

 ### `accessTokens.json` deprecation

 The current Azure CLI saves the ADAL refresh tokens and access tokens to `~/.azure/accessToken.json`.
 Azure CLI beta uses MSAL and will no longer generate `accessTokens.json`.
 Tokens will be saved to MSAL's shared token cache called `msal.cache`.